 At the start of 2020, Charlottesville Tomorrow began to sit down with candidates at a place in the district that was special to them for an hour of conversation.
 Varied and overlapping policy ideas and solutions to issues surfaced over cups of warm tea, on park benches, during chilly mountain hikes and sunny-day phone calls while working-from-home per the governor’s executive orders.

 Meanwhile, democratic Virginian senator Mark Warner is facing challengers.
-While the longtime senator’s name will not appear on a primary ballot this June, three Republican challengers will face off among each other to appear on the ballot in November.
+While the longtime senator’s name did not appear on a primary ballot this June, he faces Republican nominee Daniel Gade and two independent challengers, Mary Knap and Al Mina in November.

 The general election is Nov.
 3, 2020.